 2) Recognize the nature of our emotions

 Our emotions are often deceptive and should not be given a place of prominence in our hearts.
 In Genesis 22, when God asks Abraham to sacrifice his son Isaac on Mount Moriah, one thing that is NOT mentioned in the chapter is how Abraham felt about the situation.
 It says that “Abraham rose early in the morning and saddled his donkey…” (Gen. 22:3).
-He didn’t waste time; by faith he went.
-Abraham knew that in this moment His feelings were irrelevant and that God wanted obedience.
+He didn’t waste time; by faith, he went.
+Abraham knew that at this moment His feelings were irrelevant and that God wanted obedience.
 This volitional response was considered “worship” in God’s eyes (Gen. 22:5).